Joran van der Sloot, who is accused of extorting and defrauding Natalee Holloway’s mom, faces arraignment in federal court today - KESQ

 In December 2007, the Aruban Public Prosecutor’s Office said none of the three would be charged and dropped the cases against them, citing insufficient evidence.

-Five years later, a judge in Alabama signed an order that declared Holloway legally dead.
+Five years later, a judge in Alabama signed an order declaring Holloway legally dead.

+Beth Holloway is “ecstatic” and “overwhelmed” van der Sloot is on U.S. soil, Kelly said on NBC’s “Today Show” Friday.

+“She’s basically overwhelmed by the whole situation, she had a full spectrum of emotion,” Kelly said.
+“On the one hand, she was ecstatic that van der Sloot was on U.S. soil, U.S. authority, U.S. justice system — but it’s still like pulling a scab off an old wound, there’s always a pain there and he’s a painful reminder of what she’s been through.”

 Van der Sloot has been held at a prison in Peru after he was convicted in 2012 of murdering Stephany Flores, 21, in his Lima hotel room on the fifth anniversary of Holloway’s disappearance.
 He was sentenced to 28 years in prison.